20 Tips to Stay Safe in the Outdoors

 3 | Always carry safety gear tailored for your outing.

-A great place to start is using my day hike packing list as a starting point, which covers the ten essentials plus bonus tips.
+A great place to start is using my day hike packing list as a starting point, which covers the ten essentials plus bonus safety tips for outdoor activities.
 From there, you can customize what you carry depending on what type of outdoor adventure you have planned.
 For instance, if you’re headed into bear country, be sure to have a bear safety plan.

 Be sure to plan for the worst case scenario, carrying extra food, water and layers in case you get lost or injured on your adventure.